iulianab/spring-demo/README.md

 }
 ```

-#### Go to Application class, inject WeekDay bean and print dayType value in the run method.
+#### 3.6.
+Go to Application class, inject WeekDay bean and print dayType value in the run method.
-After running the application, you will see the life cycle of the bean
+After running the application, you will see the life cycle of the bean.
 ```bash
 @Autowired
 private WeekDay weekDay;